kutinden/buyingacar/README.md

 - Sales tax rate - the rate is determined by the county dealership is in.
 In some remote counties like Colwitz county sales tax is lower than in counties like King county where most of the dealerships are.
 Lower sales tax can make the OTD price lower with the other things being equal.
 If you happen to have such an offer, this is very good.
 Typically, in the counties with lower sales tax dealerships also have fewer deals and the price the same cars higher to make more profit off each car.
-- their location - how much time you need to drive to them.
+- Their location - how much time you need to drive to them.

 Dealerships can change:
 1. Sale price - can change it to any number they agree to - this is the thing subject to negotiation.